 White Poop in Babies and Toddlers – What Does it Indicate?

-A child’s poop colour and consistency changes during the first few days, weeks, months, and years.
-A child can have different coloured stools, and most of it is normal due to the foods they eat.
-But the colour and texture of your baby’s poop can tell you a lot about a child’s health.
-Normal poop colours might be in the range of yellow, brown, and green but there might be occasions when parents encounter their baby passing pale or white stools.
-This can be a bit unnerving to see for any parent since all parents want is for their baby to be healthy.
-If your child is passing white stools, here’s what you need to know about it.
+A child’s poop colour and consistency change during the first few days, weeks, months, and years.
+A child can have different coloured stools, most of which are normal due to their food intake.
+But the colour and texture of your baby’s poop can tell much about a child’s health.
+Normal poop colours might be yellow, brown, and green, but there might be occasions when parents encounter their baby’s poop is white.
+This can be unnerving for any parent since all parents want is for their baby to be healthy.
+If your child passes white stools, here’s what you need to know about it.

-While changing your baby’s soiled diaper, if you notice white poop, then obviously you’re going to worry if something is wrong with your baby’s health might.
+While changing your baby’s soiled diaper, if you notice white poop, you’ll worry if something is wrong with your baby’s health.
 If it’s a one-off occurrence, it is nothing to worry about.
-It could be something as simple as undigested food, but parents should keep checking their baby’s stools.
-If the stool colours remain white, it could be due to the low production of bile (bile pigments give the yellow or brown colour to the stools) or there could be a blockage which might be stopping bile from reaching the intestine.
+It could be as simple as undigested food, but parents should keep checking their baby’s stools.
+If the stool colours remain white, it could be due to the low production of bile (bile pigments give the yellow or brown colour to the stools) or a blockage that might be stopping bile from reaching the intestine.
 If your baby’s poop colour doesn’t change and continues to be white, you must check with a doctor.

 What Are the Causes of White Poop in Babies?

 - Medication could sometimes be the cause of white stools.
 Some antibiotics for ear infections can lead to white stools.
-Antacids that are used to treat the baby’s reflux issues can also lead to white spots in baby poop.
+Antacids that treat the baby’s reflux issues can also lead to white spots in baby poop.

 - An iron deficiency leads to white stool anaemia.

-- In a more extreme situation, it could be a sign of liver blockage.
+- It could be a sign of a liver blockage in a more extreme situation.
 The liver produces bile which helps break down fats in the body.
 If the bile can’t be drained from the liver through the body’s normal functions, it can be a problem and scar liver cells.
 This leads to cirrhosis which could lead to liver failure.

-Symptoms That May Accompany White Stool in Babies and Toddlers
+Symptoms That May Accompany White Stools in Babies and Toddlers

-- Dark-coloured urine is never really a positive sign for good health.
-Darker urine points towards inconsistencies in the kidney, liver region and should be checked out by a medical health professional.
+- Dark-coloured urine is never really a positive sign of good health.
+Darker urine points towards inconsistencies in the kidney, and liver region and should be checked out by a medical health professional.

 - Crying more than usual could be a sign of your baby’s discomfort.
 You must check with a paediatrician if your baby cries incessantly.

-These symptoms along with chalky poop could point towards something a bit more serious and may require medical intervention.
+These symptoms and chalky poop could point towards something a bit more serious and may require medical intervention.
 White curds in baby poop in breastfed and formula-fed babies just point towards undigested fats from the milk that did not break down well.